zowepsilon/chi_lang/README.md

 # The χ (chi) Programming Language

+An imperative programming language that transpiles to C. It features overloadable functions, structs, methods, a module system, extern functions, basic type inference, immutable/mutable references, auto referencing and dereferencing.

 ### Getting Started

 The `examples/` folder shows the basic syntax and semantics of the language.